HunterCarrollBailey/ArchLinux/README.md

 should anything go wrong.
 Knowing the chaos that can be Arch, I wanted a way to revert any and all changes should I need to.
 So I made my first backup and went on my merry way.

+After many hours, rollbacks, and incremental timeshift backups I finally got to a base set of software and configurations that could support my desired workflows.
+From getting Windows 11 installed through a virtual machine (Thanks Adobe for not supporting Linux), to Docker, a clean terminal prompt, and a calming yet clean desktop; this was quite the adventure.
+Quick shout out to myself for doing all the setup and configuration using just the ***base version*** of Neovim.
+No plugins, no customization, just me, the home row and the `:Ex` function.
+Did I learn how to exit Neovim?
+Maybe, maybe not, that set of setup and customization steps has yet to be done for my favorite editor.

+The base set of software I installed on the system can be found in [Installed Software](Installed%20Software.md).
+I put a couple of command lines that __should__ work, however I did not install everything with those commands.
+Those were compiled after I spent hours looking through various ArchWiki articles, GitHub README's, and Software Wiki's across the interwebs.

+## Final Thoughts

+This was quite the journey, especially once I got into the flow of configuring everything.
+The reason I included virtually all configs as submodules was so that I could roll back any change I made at any time and keep track of everything separately.
+As well as the themes used for SDDM I did not create, so I linked the original creator's repository.
+Not only does this allow for easy restoration of previous states (along with Timeshift) but it also allows me to replicate my setup with ease, as incrementally as I may need.

+Arch Linux, especially with Hyprland is not for the inexperienced or the faint of heart.
+There is a lot of troubleshooting, dependency management, and investigative skills that go into play with this.
+However, coming out with a new favorite system, and a lot of knowledge regarding Git, Rebasing, and Submodules I did not previously have.
+This was very much a worthwhile experience.
+Stay tuned for my Neovim configs, and as an additional sidenote, each of the separate submodules will be set to public once I am done tweaking and have an appropriate README for each of them.

+Thanks for reading!

+Bailey